jackiehjm/stx-docs/doc/source/security/kubernetes/security-install-update-the-docker-registry-certificate.rst

     ``<pathTocertificate>``
-        is the path to the intermediate or Root |CA| certificate associated with the Docker registry's intermediate or Root |CA|-signed certificate.
+        is the path to the intermediate or Root |CA| certificate associated with the Docker registry's Intermediate or Root |CA|-signed certificate.

 #.
 Update the Docker registry certificate using the